Frequently Asked Questions

 The area of new ecosystem reconstruction required to reach a goal of 15% native ecosystem cover, by catchment.
 Find the rationale for the 15% goal here.

-The estimated costs of ecosystem reconstruction and maintenance, by catchment.
+The estimated costs of ecosystem reconstruction towards the 15% goal, by catchment.

 This map is not: